Ain't Nobody: Charts

+Certifications

 Richard X vs. Liberty X version

 In 2003, English-Irish pop group Liberty X released a version of the song titled "Being Nobody", produced by Richard X, as the lead single from Richard X's debut studio album, Richard X Presents His X-Factor Vol. 1 (2003), as well as the lead single from Liberty X's second studio album, Being Somebody (2003).
 The song is a pseudo-mashup, taking the lyrics of "Ain't Nobody" and placing them over an instrumental interpolation of the Human League's "Being Boiled".
 Additional elements from both songs were also used such as the recurring synth line from "Ain't Nobody" and the line "OK, ready?
 Let's do it." in the intro of the main mix are from the intro of "Being Boiled".

 Liberty X first performed "Being Nobody" on Ant & Dec's Saturday Night Takeaway on February 8, 2003.
 They also performed it twice on Top of the Pops, with other performances on The National Lottery Wright Ticket and CD:UK before officially released on March 17, 2003.
 Shortly after that, the 2003 remastered version of the original 1983 hit "Ain't Nobody" was released in April of that year.